06240676 - Sales Management

 • Interactive lectures (CM)

-• Case study and role plays (TD)
+• Case studies and role-playing exercises (TD)

 NATURE OF MATERIALS